Certificate

 1. Admission to FIU as a degree-seeking student.

-2. A total of 18 credit hours comprised of six three-credit courses.
+2. A total of eighteen credit hours comprised of six three-credit courses.
 Students must enroll in courses from at least four different departments.
 Please note that International Relations and Politics are part of the same department at FIU.

 Certificate Application Form